kevinyswong/kevinyswong.github.io/index.md

   <a href="https://wcet.wiche.edu/people/chris-gilliard/">Chris Gilliard</a>
   also recently
   <a href="https://www.theatlantic.com/technology/archive/2024/02/google-gemini-diverse-nazis/677575/">jeered</a>
-  in The Alantic on how the pressure for diversity has led to generative AI that retrospectively distorts history.
+  in The Atlantic on how the pressure for diversity has led to generative AI that retrospectively distorts history.
 I think the push for diversity is the right step, but it ought to be done properly, not through flagrant deviations from reality or absurd fantasies.
 As a matter of fact, I think this push for